intermine/im-docs/docs/system-requirements/software/gradle/index.md

 ### Webapp

-There are several ways to deploy your InterMine webapp.
-You can use `cargo` to deploy your webapp to a running Tomcat instance, or `gretty` to use an embedded Tomcat instance.
+To deploy your InterMine webapp you can use the [cargo](https://github.com/bmuschko/gradle-cargo-plugin/blob/master/README.md) gradle plugin.
 Run `./gradlew tasks` to see all the available tasks.

-We use `cargo` for our production instances and `gretty` on our local dev machines.

-#### Deploy a webapp \(cargo\)
+#### Deploy a webapp to a running Tomcat instance

 ```text
 ~/git/flymine $ ./gradlew cargoDeployRemote